kquirapas/kquirapas/README.md

-# **Shaping the human experience with web-scale, distributed, and decentralized systems.**
+# **Shaping the human experience with web-scale, distributed, and decentralized systems 🦀**

+I'm on a mission to drive breakthroughs in humanity by serving the world with one technological innovation at a time, quantified by a **minimum of 1 Billion USD worth of tech shipped to the world for good**.

 <center>
 <table style="border: 0;">